bp24acharya/VisitMyCityKolkata/README.md

 * <a href="https://sweetalert2.github.io/" target="_blank">SweetAlert2</a>
  An interactive custom modal window, provides a status confirmation (success / fail) when users submit a form on the website.

+ * <a href="https://code.jquery.com/jquery-3.6.0.js" target="_blank">jQuery</a>
+ jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.

 ## Features

 Header-responsive navigation header, designed using Bootstrap "navbar" and "fixed-top" and "navbar-light" classes.